-Fritz, L – I believe that this person is Leslie James Fritsch (SN 2661).
+Fritz, L –This is Leslie James Fritsch* (SN 2661).
 Leslie enlisted on July 19, 1915 at the age of 21.
 He left Australia in October 1915, was invalided back to Australia in April 1916 and died of diabetes on July 16, 1916.
 He was born in Prahran and at the time of enlistment his mother was living in Warrnambool.
 His occupation was farm labourer and he was obviously working at Cora Lynn at the time of his enlistment, as the article below attests.

 Bunyip Free Press September 30, 1915

-Holian, John Mildred.
+Holian John Mildred.
 (SN 16160) John enlisted at the age of 22 on December 13, 1915.
 He was a farmer from Cora Lynn.
 His next of kin was his father, Patrick Holian, also a Cora Lynn farmer.
 John Returned to Australia February 7, 1919.

-Jeffers, Raymond Alva.
-(SN 6290).
-Born at Strathbogie and enlisted at the age of 23 in May 1916.
+Jeffers Raymond Alva (SN 6290).
+Ray was born at Strathbogie and enlisted at the age of 23 on May 25, 1916.
 He was a Cora Lynn farmer and the son of Alexander Jeffers, also a Cora Lynn farmer.
 Lieutenant Jeffers was awarded the Distinguished Conduct medal and the Military medal.
 He was in France until at least May 1919 and arrived home in Australia later that year.
 After the War he moved to Dandenong and spent seventeen years (1946 - 1963) as a Councillor with the Dandenong Shire and City of Dandenong and was Shire President and Mayor.
 You can read an interview in the Dandenong Journal with his his daughter, Mrs Wilma Coleman, here.

-Murdoch, Arthur Charles.
-(SN 2634).
+Murdoch, Arthur Charles (SN 2634).
 Arthur was born at Iona but was living in Brighton at the time of his enlistment on October 29, 1917.
 He was 19 years old and a motor driver.
 Arthur Returned to Australia August 22, 1919.
 George Murdoch, his father, owned the Cora Lynn store from 1907 until 1922.

-Rigby, William Alexander.
-(SN 2350).
+Rigby, William Alexander (SN 2350).
 A farmer from Mayfield Cora Lynn, William enlisted on August 16, 1916 at the age of 21.
 His next of kin was his father, Isaac Rigby, also from Mayfield, Cora Lynn.
 William Returned to Australia on May 12, 1919.

 Smith, Beith.
 (SN 1436) His first name was also listed as Bert and Berth in some documents but I believe that Beith is correct.
 He was Killed in Action May 9 or May 10 in 1915 at Gallipoli.
 I had a hard time finding who B. Smith actually was until I found out that Beith enlisted at Tynong on September 21, 1914, aged 19.
 The Attesting Officer was William Carney, Shire of Berwick President.
 His occupation was listed as a labourer.
 He was born at Rochford, near Kyneton and that is where his father lived.